Bricklink is an absolutely amazing resource for building original Lego creations.

 Below are instructions available for download in PDF form.
 Each set of instructions includes a Bill Of Materials which will outline the complete list of parts needed to build the model.
 Bricklink includes a wanted list feature which allows users to create a list of any desired parts and then convert it directly into orders from their store.

 Each model has a “parts list” file as well.
 This text can be copied and pasted into Bricklink’s “Upload XML format” feature to automatically create a wanted list for all needed parts.
 This feature can be found under the “Want” tab, and then select “Upload” and then select “XML Format.”
 This is a great tool to also get an estimate of what the total project will cost.
 (I have heard reports of this not working correctly in certain web browsers other than Chrome)

 While I strive to make sure that all instructions are error-free, I’m sure there might be something I’ve missed.
-Please feel free to get in touch regarding any problems you find, as that will help me correct the problem for anyone else who wants to use the instructions in the future.
-My email address is firstname.lastname@example.org
+Please feel free to get in touch (firstname.lastname@example.org) regarding any problems you find, as that will help me correct the problem for anyone else who wants to use the instructions in the future.

 Battletech: King Crab Mech